electron/electron/docs/api/environment-variables.md

 ### `ELECTRON_NO_ASAR`

 Disables ASAR support.
-Note that this variable can only be used when forking a process to disable any ASAR support in that process.
+This variable is only supported in forked child processes and spawned child processes that set `ELECTRON_RUN_AS_NODE`.

 ## Development Variables